katabeta/lm-mit-momentum/README.md

 # Step out of the temp folder and remove it
 cd ..
 rm -rf temp

+# Launch VS Code from current terminal directory and put it in the background
+code . &
 ```

 ## 3. Get Gazebo and PX4